HoTT/Coq-HoTT/STYLE.md

 use the `Arguments` command to adjust implicitness of arguments after a function is defined, but braces are preferable when possible.

+Warning: if you want to use `Arguments` to make *all* the arguments of a function explicit, the obvious-looking syntax `Arguments foo a b` does not work: you have to write `Arguments foo : clear implicits` instead.

 ## Coding Hints ##